teilomillet/gollm/GUIDE.md

 - Use structured logging for easier parsing and analysis.

 ### Don'ts:
-- Don't ignore errors returned by the `goal` package.
+- Don't ignore errors returned by the `gollm` package.
 - Avoid logging sensitive information.

 Example: